e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
-It's also worth noting that miniscule components of these products are able to complicate diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
+It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis after entering the body.

 Neodymium magnets can demagnetize at high temperatures.